 After living with the pain of a bad back for a long time, many patients experience great relief soon after having back, neck, or spine surgery.

-Dignity Health - St. Rose Dominican's San Martin and Siena Campuses provide back, neck, and spine surgery in Las Vegas and Henderson, NV as part of our advanced orthopedic procedures.
+Dignity Health - St. Rose Dominican's San Martin and Siena hospitals provide back, neck, and spine surgery in Las Vegas and Henderson, NV as part of our advanced orthopedic procedures.